-Please make yourself familiar with the full Code of Conduct policy available from the "N" drive-(N:North Glasgow HA Policies/staff code of conduct) or your line manager.
+Please make yourself familiar with the full Code of Conduct policy available from the N drive\North Glasgow HA policies.

 You must keep to the following rules during the course of your employment.
 If you do not, we may take disciplinary action.